BIC-MNI/man-pages/mritotal.md

 AUTHORS
 =======

-mritotal was originally written as a C shell script by Louis Collins &lt;louis@nil.mni.mcgill.ca&gt;, who also devised the algorithm under the direction of Dr. Alan Evans &lt;alan@pet.mni.mcgill.ca&gt; and Dr. Terry Peters &lt;terry@nil.mni.mcgill.ca&gt; at the McConnell Brain Imaging Centre, Montreal Neurological Institute, McGill University.
-It was originally translated to Perl by Graeme O'Keefe, and completely rewritten using Perl 5 by Greg Ward &lt;greg@pet.mni.mcgill.ca&gt; (who also made some improvements to the preprocessing stage). minctracc, mincblur, volume\_cog, and check\_scale are all by Louis Collins and are distributed along with mritotal; autocrop is by Greg Ward and is distributed with mritotal; mincresample and mincreshape are by Peter Neelin &lt;neelin@pet.mni.mcgill.ca&gt; and are distributed as part of the MINC package.
+mritotal was originally written as a C shell script by Louis Collins <louis@nil.mni.mcgill.ca>, who also devised the algorithm under the direction of Dr. Alan Evans <alan@pet.mni.mcgill.ca> and Dr. Terry Peters <terry@nil.mni.mcgill.ca> at the McConnell Brain Imaging Centre, Montreal Neurological Institute, McGill University.
+It was originally translated to Perl by Graeme O'Keefe, and completely rewritten using Perl 5 by Greg Ward <greg@pet.mni.mcgill.ca> (who also made some improvements to the preprocessing stage). minctracc, mincblur, volume\_cog, and check\_scale are all by Louis Collins and are distributed along with mritotal; autocrop is by Greg Ward and is distributed with mritotal; mincresample and mincreshape are by Peter Neelin &lt;neelin@pet.mni.mcgill.ca> and are distributed as part of the MINC package.
 Copyright (c) 1993-95 by Louis Collins and Greg Ward.

 AVAILABILITY
 ============